nerdocs/pydifact/README.md

 #### Preamble

 This is a port of [metroplex-systems/edifact](https://github.com/metroplex-systems/edifact) to Python.
 Thanks here at the start to [Craig Duncan](https://github.com/duncan3dc) for this cool piece of software.
 Porting was like a breeze due to the high code quality there.
-All credits for the initial code here go to him, I just did the translation to Python 3, and did some "pythonifications" of the code and little improvements.
+All credits for the initial code here go to him, I just did the translation to Python(3), some "pythonifications" of the code and little improvements.

 #### Why another EDIFACT library?